2027 FIFA Women's World Cup qualification (UEFA): Format

-The league phase will also determine the composition of the 2027 UEFA Women's Nations League, which uses an identical league structure.
-The group winners of League B and League C will be promoted to the higher league for that competition, while the fourth-place teams in Leagues A and League B, as well as the two lowest-ranked third-place teams in League B, will be relegated to the lower league.
+The league phase also determined the composition of the 2027 UEFA Women's Nations League, which uses an identical league structure.
+The group winners of League B and League C have been promoted to the higher league for that competition, while the fourth-place teams in Leagues A and League B, as well as the two lowest-ranked third-place teams in League B, have been relegated to the lower league.

 Tiebreakers

-During the league phase, teams will be ranked according to points (3 points for a win, 1 point for a draw, 0 points for a loss).
-If teams are tied on points, tiebreaking criteria will be applied (Regulations Article 23):
+During the league phase, teams were ranked according to points (3 points for a win, 1 point for a draw, 0 points for a loss).
+Tiebreaking criteria were applied to teams tied on points (Regulations Article 23):

 If teams still remain tied, then the following criteria are applied only to those teams that remain tied:

 Schedule

 The draw and match schedule is below.